A big list of 110 random acts of kindness for kids, perfect for National Bullying Prevention Month, Random Acts of Kindness Day 2022, or anytime!

 - Bucket Filler Activity (get the scoop at Meaningful Mama) — This is an awesome visual reference to encourage kids to be “bucket fillers” and add to other people’s lives with kindness.

-Even More Random Acts of Kindness Ideas for Kids
+More Random Acts of Kindness to Try:

 - Say “hello” to someone new in class